willblev/Slack_two_button_traffic_light/README.md

 - Depth: 4.2 cm (1.65 in)

-To get open up the traffic light toy, we need to remove 4 small Phillips head screws:
+To open up the traffic light toy, we need to remove 4 small Phillips head screws:

 <br>

 ![traffic light screws](https://github.com/willblev/Slack_two_button_traffic_light/blob/main/images/traffic_light_screws.png?raw=true)

 <br>

 It looks like we can fit a header-less D1 Mini ESP8266 board inside of the main body.
 We just need to remove the small speaker and trim away a few plastic bits.
 It is serendipitous that the holes in plastic case behind the speaker will also serve as ventilation to keep the ESP8266 from getting too hot.